 SO, on advice from one of the guys in the ESPHOME DISCORD forum, I switched to ESP32 and there things started to unravel.

 First things first, my handy KeyeStudio shield isn’t QUITE as handy as it looks as various ESP32 boards have different WIDTHS (I already knew there were ESP32-based boards with differing number of pins) so any chance of a universal shield is OUT.
-However by careful selection of ESP32 board I got a working development rig.
+However by careful selection of ESP32 boards.. they are not all the same.
 Note that on the shields I mention (the designers must’ve been half asleep) once the pins are in, it is quite hard to read the pin names – on the underside are pin references for the actual ESP32 board but the expansion pin layout doesn’t entirely match.
-It does not help that pins on the ESP32 are multi-purpose AND there’s no room it seems to show all options so you still end up consulting online charts in the hope of matching pins to what you actually need.
+It does not help that pins on the ESP32 are multi-purpose AND there’s no room, it seems, to show all options so you still end up consulting online charts in the hope of matching pins to what you actually need.

 Anyway, to cut the story short I was now ready with an ESP32 board with lots of 3v3 and ground pins, an external, adequate supply – I was going to get to the bottom of the juddering ws2812b LEDs issue if it killed me.
 The result?
 WELL, it appears that the NEOPIXELBUS component of ESPHOME is not given a higher priority than displays or indeed button presses (with debounce)… I STUMBLED on this when I realised that my CLOCK display on the ILI9341 had a 1-second update for seconds.
 Ok, you can get past that by only updating the LCD/OLED display every minute but that still means ws1812b display issues every minute – if that rainbow is not completely SMOOTH it isn’t worth using.